dropserver

 Note:

 This is a temporary restriction that will be lifted as soon as an adequate permission model is written.
+See this blog post for the gory details.

 Frontend and clients

 You are free to build any frontend you like for your Dropserver app.
+From server-side HTML to PWA SPA to a native app, anything is possible so long as it makes HTTP requests to the backend.

 Strict Content Security Policy